coopscoop/capstone-project/README.md

 The project is generally split up into 4 chunks.
 API, Application, Core and Infrastructure.
 - API
+  - What the user (the website) will be interacting with, my Controllers/API endpoint
+- Application
+  - What the controller's use, any the Lint and Execute services that are being run
+- Core
+  - Models and interfaces, the blocks framework of the rest of the program
+- Infrastructure
+  - Where my linter lives, As its written in python and simply has serial input/output, creating a service to interact with it is the cleanest option
+  - Soon to be where my database lives(?)

 ## Resources I've used/found useful
 ### Structure
 - https://learn.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures
-  - I didn't like how the project was structured, found this and decided to just make the swap
+  - I didn't like how the project was structured, found this and decided to redo the entire backend properly
 - https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html
   - More stuff for how I structured this